Menu

 • I don’t even want to think about hills!

-• Usually people only spend one or two lessons at this level.
-It is meant as a very introductory lesson.
+• Note: Usually people spend one or two lessons at this level.
+It is meant as a very introductory lesson that covers skiing on a flat terrain, gentle hills, and builds confidence to handle beginner trails all in one lesson.

 Classic 2/Skate 2

-• I don’t think I understand the basic techniques.
+• I am still learning the basic techniques.

 • I feel like I am shuffling or walking on skis.
 In classic, my skis don't leave the ground, and in skate, I am always on the inside edges.